How To Find Hidden Cameras & Spy Gear Like a Professional: The Definitive Guide

 Know The Ammenties That Are Offered

-It is always recommended to be very knowledgeable and aware of the services and amenities of the location you are staying in and compare those standards to the devices and appliances in your room.
+It is always recommended to be very knowledgeable and aware of the services and amenities being offered to you where you are staying.
+Compare those known amenities and devices to the devices and appliances in your room.

 For instance, if the room is listed to have one coffee pot, but you see two in your room, inspect them both for anomalies.